Learn more about our NO-DES Flushing Process by reading the sections below.

 - Within Areas of High Property Value

 In the State of California, many water utilities have thought it best to contact their regional division of drinking water authority before use of NO-DES within their systems.
 Each district authority is different and requires different things.
 ValveTek can provide guidelines and past examples of what it takes to achieve regulatory approval in your district.

 There are NO special permits or licenses needed for contracted NO-DES flushing operations to take place in your city.
 Clients usually only require insurance documents and city business licenses in order to commence work.

 Contact ValveTek with regulatory questions, we are happy to go over each individuals needs and provide examples and references if needed.

 Contacting NO-DES Inc., Manufacturing can provide information and insight on procuring a unit.

-CEO – Christina Bentley
+CFO – Christina Bentley

 Owner – Chris Wilkinson